 Can I Use Medical Marijuana Anywhere in the State?

 It is important to remember that marijuana consumption is illegal on a federal level.
 You should consume your medicine responsibly according to the laws of the state.
 At present, Ohio does not allow for the use of marijuana in public locations.
 You can only use your MMJ at home or in a private residence.

 At present, MMJ patients are not permitted to grow marijuana at home.

 What Is Affirmative Defense?

 In Ohio, the initial legislation allowed for an ‘affirmative defense’ provision.
-If you were caught with cannabis and had no MMJ card, but had a written statement from a doctor proving that you are eligible, you were not convicted.
+If you were caught with cannabis and no MMJ card but had a written statement from a doctor proving that you were eligible, you were not convicted.

-This legal defense was only supposed to be available for a maximum of 60 days after the Board of Pharmacy started accepted applications.
-It helped people avoid a conviction, rather than preventing a criminal charge.
+This legal defense was only supposed to be available for a maximum of 60 days after the Board of Pharmacy started accepting applications.
+It helped people avoid a conviction rather than preventing a criminal charge.
 Do NOT assume it is still in place!
 Make sure you receive your MMJ card before purchasing cannabis in Ohio.
 Also, keep it with you at all times.

 Am I Allowed to Use a Caregiver?

 Yes, you can use a caregiver in Ohio, and they are allowed to help a maximum of three MMJ patients.
 This is a new temporary provision.
 Initially, a caregiver could only assist a maximum of two patients.
 Only Ohio residents aged 21+ are permitted to become caregivers.
 At present, caregivers can submit their applications directly to the Board of Pharmacy.
 The registration fee is $25.